tjmora/vscode-tlo-styled/README.md

 ## Usage

-The styled-components extension adds highlighting and IntelliSense for styled-component template strings in JavaScript and TypeScript.
+The styled-components extension adds highlighting and IntelliSense for the template literal objects as set by TLO.styled static method in JavaScript and TypeScript.
 See [plugin configuration](https://github.com/Microsoft/typescript-styled-plugin#configuration) for information on configuring the linter and other language features.

 ## Raising an issue